CATERINA-SEUL/ML_GCP/Course2/Quiz/Week2_1_Quiz.md

 #### 3. What is a type of Supervised machine learning model?

-A : Both a & b
+A : Both A and B

-    - Regression model.
+    Regression model.
-    - Classification model.
+    Classification model.

 #### 4. Which model would you use if your problem required a discrete number of values or classes?